The Harlem Ambassadors

 play approximately 30 games.

-The Harlem Ambassadors have experienced steady growth in the eleven seasons of touring.
-The Harlem Ambassadors have been committed to presenting a wholesome family show with high-quality performers since day one and Dale Moss attributes the team's continuous growth to that focus.
+The Harlem Ambassadors have experienced steady growth since 1998 and are committed to presenting a wholesome family show with high-quality performers.
+President Dale Moss attributes the team's continuous growth to its focus on quality people and a commitment to superior customer service and audience-pleasing event performance.

-Beginning in the 2002-03 season, a second touring unit was spun off.
-Today, at any given point in the season, there are two Harlem Ambassadors' units performing in different parts of the country.
-The group performing primarily east of the Mississippi is designated as the "Red, White, and Blue" unit, while the western touring squad in called the "Stars and Stripes" unit.
-Between the two units, the Harlem Ambassadors performed 219 events and 115 "Stay in School, Stay off Drugs" youth programs during the 2010-11 season.
+In the 2002-03 season, a second touring unit was spun off.
+The group performing primarily east of the Mississippi was designated the "Red, White, and Blue" unit and the western touring squad was called the "Stars and Stripes" unit.
+Between the two units, the Harlem Ambassadors perform 200 shows and 150 "Stay in School, Stay off Drugs" youth programs each season.

-The team annually holds a two week pre-season training camp at Evangelical Covenant Church in Fort Collins, Colorado.
-Performers are selected not only for their basketball skills, but also for their positive lifestyles and ability to truly be "Ambassadors" both on-and-off the court.
+The team annually holds a two week pre-season training camp and mid-season training camp at Council Tree Covenant Church in Fort Collins, Colo, and Great Lakes Naval Base in Great Lakes, Ill.
+Performers are selected not only for their basketball and entertainment skills, but also for their positive lifestyles and ability to be "Ambassadors" both on and off the court.